OrlandoSoto/my-docker/README.md

 Docker Compose - PHP with Microservices
 ### What problem does this solve?
-* Currently, most transit mobile applications display several bus/train routes travelling in different directions.
+* Currently, many mobile transit applications display several bus/train routes travelling in different directions.
 This causes the mobile screen to be filled with transit information that a user may not find beneficial.

+* Many mobile transit application require the user to navigate several menu layers in order to select the specific bus/train route information.

+### What does this application do?

 * This application calculates the local time to determine which bus/train direction to display.
-For example in the morning, it displays bus/train information heading from Glenmont MD to Washington DC.
-In the afternoon, the application displays bus/train routes from Washington DC to MD.
+For example in the morning, it displays bus/train information departing Glenmont MD towards Washington DC.
+In the afternoon, the application displays bus/train routes travelling from Washington DC to MD.

-* This application only displays the bus/train routes I use to commute to/from work resulting in a cleaner UI, as it does not include routes I don't normally travel.
+* This application only displays the bus/train routes I use to commute to/from work resulting in a cleaner UI, as it does not include routes I don't normally travel during my daily commute.

 To run from the console 'cd' into the directory where "docker-compose.yml" resides then::
 ```
 docker-compose up -d
 ```
 Docker-compose stands up three separate containers.
-* Two Flask/python apps serve up straight json code
+* Two Flask/python apps serve json code
-* One HTML/PHP container parses json from the other containers and display the pertinent info
+* One HTML/PHP container parses json from the other two containers and display the pertinent info

 PHP Application will bes served to localhost:80